chaunceygardiner/weewx-purple/README.md

 purple-proxy is optional when using weewx-purple.  purple-proxy returns an average over the archive period when queried.
-Use of purple-proxy is not recommended (and strongly discouraged for all but the most Unix/Linux savy.
+Use of purple-proxy is not recommended (and strongly discouraged for all but the most Unix/Linux savvy.
 The install is rather crude and has only been tested on Debian.
 If in doubt, skip purple-proxy and query the PurpleAir devices directly.

 See `weewx-purple` and `purple-proxy` in action on the following pages: